ibmjstart/bluemix-python-sample-twitter-influence-app/README.md

 This is a Python app that uses the [Bottle framework](http://bottlepy.org/docs/dev/) and the following services:

 -   MongoDB (backend database)
--   SMTP (email notification service)
--   If this service is not available, the app will disable all features associated with sending email automatically.
-To enable the email notification features, just bind to the SMTP service to the app and then restart your app with the command **cf restart [appname]** or just **cf restart** if you are in the same directory as your app and its manifest.yml file.

 ## License ##
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at